OG-Hunter/seditiontracker.github.io-/docs/_suspects/zvonimir-jurlina.md

 courthouse:
 raid:
 perpwalk:
-quote: 'This is mother fucking America first.
+quote: "This is mother fucking America first.
 This is how we do it.
-No more fucking around.'
+No more fucking around."
 title: Zvonimir Jurlina charged on June 28, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack